-This optimization uses preprocessing results to find the number of conflicts per warp during run-time as follows.
-First, it uses the CUDA ballot function to determine which threads access the popular address.
-Next, it performs a population count on the ballot's result using the popc function in order to find the number of threads within a warp which access the popular address.
+This optimization uses preprocessing results to find the number of conflicts per warp during runtime as follows.
+First, it uses the CUDA ballot function1 to determine which threads access the popular address.
+Next, it performs a population count on the ballot's result using the popc function2 to find the number of threads within a warp that access the popular address.

-By using run-time conflict detection, the atomic operation optimization generates two types of approximate kernels: $ker_M$ and $ker_L$ . $ker_M$ skips one iteration that contains the most conflicts. $ker_L$ skips all iterations except the one containing the least number of conflicts.
-Both types of kernels contain the code necessary to detect conflicts for each loop iteration at run-time.
-As all threads within a warp continue to execute the same iterations, no control divergence overhead is added by this optimization.
-Since $ker_L$ skips more loop iterations than $ker_M$ , $ker_L$ is more aggressive than $ker_M$ .
+By using runtime conflict detection, the atomic operation optimization generates two types of approximate kernels: ker_M and ker_L . ker_M skips one iteration that contains the most conflicts. ker_L skips all iterations except the one containing the least number of conflicts.
+Both types of kernels contain the code necessary to detect conflicts for each